Ruby Developer (Rails and non-Rails) For All-Remote SaaS Company

 Ready To Apply?

-Working here isn’t for everyone, but if you think it might be for you and you have the required experience, please apply.
+Working here isn’t for everyone, but if you think it might be for you and you have the required experience, please apply right here on this page.

 At Action Verb, we look for results, so our initial screening round starts by reviewing your previous results as a coder or engineer.
 The more you can help us understand that, the better.

-We’d like you to write a cover letter and paste it into that box.
+We’d like you to write a cover letter.
 Please make sure that it contains all of the following information about your level of experience:

 What is the largest Rails application you have personally worked on where your code is currently in production?
 How many users interact with it, how many servers run it, and can you share any other information about the scale at which it operates?